Smithsonite/SmitKub/README.md

 The control pane is autobot.smithsonite.home.
 From this system we can control the other 3.
 Ansible is installed and running under a user named "ansible".
 It has an SSH keypair (found under ansible SSH in keeper).
 This keypair is to be uploaded to the RPI's for the ansible users.

-## **RPI Setup ***
+## **RPI Setup**
-The pi's are configured with ubuntu 22.04 and with my own SSH keypair with the user csmithson.
+The pi's are configured with ubuntu 22.04 and with my own SSH keypair with the user csmithson and the campsmit network.
 Additional users will be configured as needed.
-The first user should also be "ansible".
+The first user should be "ansible".

 ### **Control system "Autobot"**